What Are the Requirements to Teach English Online?By Camille Turner

 Work for a company

 Whether you prefer teaching young learners, teens, or adults, there are plenty of available jobs teaching English online.
 You can search relevant job boards for positions with established online ESL companies that will take care of scheduling, payments, and lesson plans for you.
-To become an online English teacher for a popular company like VIPKid or English First, you’ll go through an interview process that will include a basic Q&A and a demo lesson to showcase your teaching skills.
+To become an online English teacher for a popular company like English First, you’ll go through an interview process that will include a basic Q&A and a demo lesson to showcase your teaching skills.

 Bridge can even help you get started with teaching English online before you earn your certification!
 Visit this page, which is all about teaching English online to learn more about how we can guide you from certification to a teaching position with Preferred Employers in our trusted network of online companies and schools.